.

 Provinces of Argentina

-Argentina is subdivided into twenty-three provinces and one federal district .
-The federal district and the provinces have their own constitutions, but exist under a federal system.
+Argentina is subdivided into twenty-three provinces and one autonomous city .
+The city and the provinces have their own constitutions, but exist under a federal system.

 Provinces are then divided into departments , except for Buenos Aires Province, which is divided into partidos.